retrohub-org/docs/user_guide/metadata/index.rst

 Filling game information automatically
 --------------------------------------

 Setting up metadata and media for your entire library is very time consuming.
-To avoid this, RetroHub can use scraper services that automatically fill most, it not all of this information for you.
+To accelerate this process, RetroHub can use scraper services that automatically fill most, it not all, information for you.
 Check the :ref:`userguide_scraping` page for more information on how to use them.